Indicators

 More information can be found at MyCarbon and the Renew Program webpage.

-The project is being conducted according to the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) and is expected to be completed in 2023.
-More information can be found in the Sustainability Report and in the Indicator Center section
+The project is being carried out according to the recommendations set out by the Task Force on Climate-Related Financial Disclosures (TCFD) and is expected to be completed in 2023.

 Minerva Foods is connected to the national and international sustainability agenda through public commitments and by joining initiatives that are relevant to its business segment.